 I’ll cover your whole day from bridal preparation to disco dancing.
 There are no travel expenses to add on within the South East and there is NO VAT to pay.
 Please get in touch with your date and venue, etc. and, if I am available, I’ll email you my ‘Coverage, Options & Costs’ brochure.
 If, however, I’m already booked up on your date then I will endeavour to recommend a super colleague to you.

 I’ll generally wrap up my day with you shortly after your first dance.
-There is, however, an option for me to shoot through until 10 pm.
+There is, however, an option for me to shoot through until 10 pm for an additional £100.00.
 You can even let me know on the day of the wedding if you like.

 People have given me anything from two hours’ to four years’ notice, but it’s always best to get in touch as early as you can.
 The average is around 12–18 months’ notice.

 I am very happy to chat over email, phone, FaceTime, Skype or meet up at the venue you’ve booked.
 I’m also happy to take an immediate booking; these are on a first-come, first-served basis, and are secured with a £399.00 booking fee (non-refundable).
-You will then be asked to sign a contract.
-Often, we’ll be able to meet up at your venue’s Weddings Fair and then 3–4 weeks prior to your big day I will contact you to arrange a time to call regarding the finer details for your wedding photography.
+You will then be asked to sign a contract and/or Terms and Conditions available on request.
+Often, we’ll be able to meet up at your venue’s Weddings Fair.
+Next, 3–4 weeks prior to your big day, I will contact you to arrange a time to call regarding the finer details for your wedding photography.
 The balance will be due then.
 If you’d prefer to pay this sooner, then just let me know.

 It will take approximately 3–4 weeks to process your wedding photography (5–6 weeks during the busier summer months) and as soon as they’re uploaded I’ll send you the link/password to your BeUnveiled online gallery.
 There is also an option to have all your images ready within seven days for an additional cost.
 A few days after the online gallery is live you’ll then receive your USB of high-res images by Special Delivery, from which you may print and post onto social media until the cows come home!
 (Please don’t forget to tag beunveiledwedds on Instagram.)
 If you’re having a gorgeous hand-bound book with your photography then you’ll also receive a guide to the next steps and your order MUST be made within five weeks if part of any SPECIAL OFFER.
 After this you will be emailed a deadline date and then on expiry of that date usual book costs will apply.